According to Wikipedia, the French Bulldog is the 4th most popular breed of dog for a pet in the UK in 2015.

 If you got a pup French Bulldog, you are in luck.
 French Bulldogs are trainable.
 Train them by showing that you are playing, and they can adapt and learn tricks easily.

 This applies if you want to make bathing your Frenchie easier.
-At first, make it a habit to bath your dog at the same time.
+At first, make it a habit to bathe your dog at the same time.

 It can become a hobby and your Frenchie will get used to it.
 Second, teach your Frenchie to stand on a table or wall to make bathing easier.